Climate change in Vietnam: Extreme weather events

 Other consequences are the increased frequency of extreme weather events.
 In the past 40 years, the number of typhoons in Vietnam has decreased, but the intensity has increased and the scope of damage has expanded.
 According to this scenario, the intensity and unpredictability of the typhoon will increase, and the scope of damage will continue to expand southward.
 In 2007 to 2008, the flooding in the central provinces exceeded that of past 48 years; the northern part of Vietnam encountered an unprecedented cold wave, lasting for 38 days, resulting in 30 million US dollars Crop and livestock losses.

+In 2024, Typhoon Yagi was the strongest storm to hit Asia.
+It was downgraded to a tropical depression after causing widespread devastation in Vietnam, China’s Hainan, and the Philippines.
+The storm claimed at least 14 lives in Vietnam, with four killed by a landslide in Hoa Binh province.

 Sea level rise

 One significant result is the sea level rise and seawater intrusion, with the coastline retreat, coastal erosion, salinity intrusion related to them.
 Also, scholars warn that other hydrological problems will emerge, such as flood, river mouth evolution, sedimentation.
 Frequency of tropical cyclones, storm surges, tsunami and other natural hazards will increase, too, to varying degrees.

 The water level monitored at Vietnam coastal gauges has shown that the pattern of changes in annual average sea level is different over the years (starting 1960).
 Almost all the stations have shown an increasing trend.
 Based on data collected from the monitoring stations the mean sea level rise along the Vietnamese coastal area is about 2.8 mm/ year during the period 1993–2008.
 According to these simulations, 37% of the total area of the Mekong Delta may be inundated to a depth of over 1 m under a sea level rise scenario of 0.5 m.